psychemedia/eurydice-resources/resources/eurydice_poems.md

 https://www.arthur-conan-doyle.com/index.php?title=The_Home-Coming_of_the_Eurydice

 Sir Arthur Conan Doyle

 1894

 p?

+Conan Doyle was a resident of Southsea at the time of the disaster.
+The poem was originally published in *The Speaker: The Liberal Review* dated March 24th, 1894, as "The Ballad of the Eurydice".
+It was later collected as "The Home-Coming of the Eurydice".

 Poetry - The Home-Coming of the Eurydice

-[Lost, with her crew of three hundred boys, on the last day of her voyage, March 23, 1876.
+[Lost, with her crew of three hundred boys, on the last day of her voyage, March 23, 1878.
 She foundered off Portsmouth, from which town many of the boys came.]

 Up with the royals that top the white spread of her!
 Press her and dress her, and drive through the foam;